acrlabs/simkube/docs/infra/run-sim.md

 template: docs.html
 -->
 # Run SimKube in AWS EC2
 This guide is intended for users who want to run SimKube in EC2 for one off simulations or longer-lived simulation environments.

 ## Assumptions
-- you have collected a trace from the cluster you want to simulate, if you still need to do this see [the tracer docs](../components/sk-tracer.md).
+- you have collected a trace from the cluster you want to simulate, if you still need to do this see [the sk-tracer docs](../components/sk-tracer.md).

-## Steps

-0. AWS IAM Requirements
+## 0. AWS IAM Requirements
 These are the basic AWS IAM permissions required to continue
 ```json
   "Effect": "Allow",